JaxForReal/jasm2/README.md

 ```
 data `string` -> value
 ```
-Adds each character of the string in a new memory cell, starting at destination. characters are utf-8 encoded, as per rust standrd.
+Adds each character of the string in a new memory cell, starting at destination. characters are utf-8 encoded, as per rust standard.

 ### Example
 ```